ajaymah/React-Interview-Questions-Answers/README.md

 **JavaScript function** is a set of statements that perform a specific task.
 Functions are the basic building blocks of any JavaScript program, and they can be used in various ways, such as defining reusable code, organizing your code,
 **React Hooks** are specifically designed to interact with the React component lifecycle and state management.

+### What React Query ###
+React Query of TanStack Query, is a powerful data-fetching and state management library for React applications.
+It simplifies the process of fetching, caching, synchronizing, and updating server state.
+**Declarative Data Fetching:**
+It utilizes hooks like **useQuery** for fetching data and **useMutation** for performing data modifications (e.g., creating, updating, deleting).
+This declarative approach leads to cleaner and more organized code.
+**Error Handling and Loading States:**
+It provides clear mechanisms for handling loading states, errors, and other query statuses, making it easier to build robust and user-friendly interfaces.